jackfood/Half-codeInterpreter/Readme.md

 - When enabled, the tool will periodically check your clipboard for Python code.
 If it detects the word 'import' in your clipboard, it will automatically paste and execute the code.

-- To disable this feature, click the "Enable Auto Paste & Execute" button again.
+- To disable this feature, click the "Disable Auto Paste & Execute" button.

 ## Running 'code.py'